-- Independent fire inspections are performed yearly within the property - It is important to take care of exiting safety: - exits are to be clear - possible installation of exit route signs - installing phosphorescent floor numbers in the staircase - overseeing the obstacle-free walkways in the basement areas - active intervention in defects. - Fire compartments are inspected by a knowledgeable maintenance company and defects are fixed. - Should fire detecting devices not be installed in all apartments, every resident must make sure their own smoke detector(s) are operational (one smoke detector per 60 square metres on each floor).
+- Independent fire inspections are performed yearly within the property - It is important to take care of exiting safety: - exits are to be clear - possible installation of exit route signs - installing phosphorescent floor numbers in the staircase - overseeing the obstacle-free walkways in the basement areas - active intervention in defects. - Fire compartments are inspected by a knowledgeable maintenance company and defects are fixed. - The property has a smoke extraction system which is inspected, serviced and tested as per the device manufacturer's service programme. - Should fire detecting devices not be installed in all apartments, every resident must make sure their own smoke detector(s) are operational (one smoke detector per 60 square metres on each floor).
 Additionally, it is recommended to get a fire blanket for every kitchen. - The location has an automatic fire alarm system. - The testing and maintenance of fire alarm equipment are carried out in accordance with the maintenance programme. - The fire alarm is tested monthly. - An additional fire load is not accumulated. - The rescue plan is kept up to date and studied. - Flammable substances are not to be stored in the basement or attic.
 Flammable substances must be stored in the spaces reserved for them. - Electrical repairs and installations are contracted to TUKES-registered professionals.
-The contractor must have sufficient installation certificates and experience from similar work. - Lighting and general cleanliness in the property is important. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Additionally, Close Call situations need to be intervened in immediately, investigated, and necessary actions must be taken to prevent similar occurrences. - Electrical switchboards are marked and materials are not kept in front of them. - The location has a sprinkler system.
+The contractor must have sufficient installation certificates and experience from similar work. - Lighting and general cleanliness in the property is important. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Additionally, Close Call situations need to be intervened in immediately, investigated, and necessary actions must be taken to prevent similar occurrences. - Electrical switchboards are marked and materials are not kept in front of them. - Escape routes are marked with signs.